Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Model Setup

 \subsubsection{Surface Temperature}

 As mentioned above, an essential parameter of the adopted planetesimal model was its surface temperature.
 When assuming a black body, the body's distance to the Sun can be used to determine its surface temperature.
 The typical distance of asteroids today that are believed to be parts of the same parent bodies as carbonaceous chondrites is between \SIrange{2}{3}{au}.
-E.g., 19~Fortuna was postulated to be the parent body source of CM (Mighei-type) meteorites \citep{Burbine2002}.
+For example, \mbox{19~Fortuna} was postulated to be the parent body source of CM meteorites \citep{Burbine2002}.
 Accordingly, we assumed \SI{2.5}{au} as the semi-major axis $a$ from the Sun for a parent planetesimal of typical carbonaceous chondrites.
-The unattenuated incident power $P_{\mathrm{in}}$ on the planetesimal at the time when the solar nebula was gone can be roughly calculated as:
+The unattenuated incident power $P_{\mathrm{in}}$ on the planetesimal at the time when the solar nebula had disappeared can be roughly calculated as:

-with the planetesimal's albedo $A$, the solar luminosity at that time $L_{\odot}'$ and the planetesimal's radius $r$.
+with the planetesimal's albedo $A$, the solar luminosity at that time $L_{\odot}'$, and the planetesimal's radius $r$.
 Further assumptions were a spherical planetesimal on a circular orbit and an isotropic energy output of the Sun.
 Using the Stefan-Boltzmann law, the radiated power $P_{\mathrm{out}}$ from the surface of the planetesimal is

-where $\sigma$ is the Stefan-Boltzmann constant, $T$ is the surface temperature in Kelvin \si{\kelvin} and $\epsilon$ is the gray body emissivity of the planetesimal.
+where $\sigma$ is the Stefan-Boltzmann constant, $T$ is the surface temperature in Kelvin, and $\epsilon$ is the gray body emissivity of the planetesimal.
 Equating ${P_{\mathrm{in}} = P_{\mathrm{out}}}$ gives